Why should buyers seek independent advice before signing a real estate contract?

 - The real estate agent is working for the seller.

-- The seller doesn’t have a duty of disclosure, so buyer beware!
+- Neither the seller nor the real estate agent has a duty of disclosure, so buyer beware!

 - There is no cooling off period

 - If you don’t put it in the contract it ain’t going to happen

 - Most buyers think they more protection that they do

 - Because the cost of getting advice is way less than the risk of not doing so

 In addition, we believe that the standard Offer & Acceptance and General Contract Conditions are weighted in favour of the seller.
 And no one reads them until it’s too late!

 I don’t think a week goes by where we don’t hear a comment from a buyer along the lines of “But doesn’t the seller have to fix that?”
 Unfortunately the answer if often “No!”.